ClusterLabs/PAF/administration.md

 resource.
 This will force Pacemaker to trigger the switchover to the target
 node:

-  * "demote" PostgreSQL resource on the current master node ("stop" the resource, and then "start" it as a "slave" resource)
+  * `demote` PostgreSQL resource on the current master node (stop the resource, and then start it as a slave resource)
-  * "promote" PostgreSQL resource on the target node
+  * `promote` PostgreSQL resource on the target node

 ### Ban the master resource from a node